ua-i2cat/gst-unity-bridge/README.md

 ## 3. TODO

 - Avoid copying frames from and to main memory when a hardware decoder is being used.
+On a Samsung Galaxy S3, the sample project consumes about 75% of CPU.